-We have limited experience in designing clinical trials and may be unable to design and execute a clinical trial to support marketing approval.
+We have limited experience in designing clinical trials and may be unable to design and execute a clinical trial that generates data sufficient to support continued clinical development or marketing approval of any of our product candidates.
 We cannot be certain that our current clinical trials or any other future clinical trials will be successful.
 Additionally, any safety concerns observed in any one of our clinical trials in our targeted indications could limit the prospects for regulatory approval of our product candidates in those and other indications, which could have a material adverse effect on our business, financial condition, and results of operations.